MT23083/MT23083/README.md

 ## Profile

 Welcome to my GitHub profile!
 I am Sarthak Sharma, a dedicated software developer with a keen interest in Android development, machine learning, and contributing to open-source projects.
+Currently, I am pursuing my Master's in Computer Science and Engineering at IIIT Delhi.
 I am passionate about leveraging technology to innovate and solve real-world problems.
-My journey in the tech industry has been shaped by hands-on experience in developing diverse projects that span from multimodal data analysis to web application development and machine learning model optimization.
+My journey in the tech world has been shaped by hands-on experience in developing diverse projects that span from multimodal data analysis to Android application development and machine learning model optimization.

 ## Contact